Admissions FAQs

 Merit-based financial aid is available to domestic and international applicants in the form of scholarships, fellowships, teaching assistantships, and tuition awards.
 All candidates who apply to the program will be considered for these awards.
 Awards are made on the merits of the candidate and their application materials.

-Thanks to the generosity of our alumni and donors, the Wisconsin MBA has historically been able to offer more than 90 percent of first- and second-year students merit-based aid.
-In 2023, more than 95% of first-year students in the Class of 2024 and Class of 2025 received merit aid, and the remaining students received full funding through a company, the government, or the military.
+Thanks to the generosity of our alumni and donors, the Wisconsin MBA has historically been able to offer more than 95% of first and second-year students merit based aid and the remaining students received full funding through a company, the government, or the military.
+In 2024, 100% of first-year MBA students in the Class of 2026 received merit aid.

 As merit-based financial aid is based on the competitive nature of a prospective student’s application, all applicants are automatically considered for merit-based financial aid during the review process.
 You are not required to complete an additional application.
 Financial aid awards come in the form of scholarships, fellowships, teaching assistantships, and tuition awards.
 Apply early for your best chance of receiving merit-based financial aid, as this type of aid is limited.
 Applicants receiving a test waiver may not be eligible for all merit-based financial aid opportunities.
 More information about tuition and merit-based financial aid is available here.